ecepulse/software-competition/README.md

   3. In the root of the folder, make a file called `level.txt` and put the level you/your team is choosing to compete at.
   4. Zip up all your files into 1 .zip file, and email it `aagandh2@illinois.edu` with the subject `ECE Pulse 2016 Software Competition Submission`.

+## Location

+Proctors will be in ECEB 2022, so you are encouraged to work there during the competition.
+However, you are free to work from anywhere, as you submit code over email.

 ## Questions

 HelpQ